Annapurna Circuit Trek Cost: How much does it cost?

 - ALL other personals: NPR 3,000, about $30

 Note: You can get these permits at the Nepal Tourism Board (NTB) in Kathmandu.
 Take your passport along with you.

-Your Annapurna Circuit Trek Cost largely depends on the way you travel.
-You have two choices, either you travel by flight or by land via a local bus or a private jeep.
+Your Annapurna Circuit Trek Cost primarily depends on the way you travel.
+You have two choices, travel by flight or land via a local bus or a private jeep.

-If you wish to take a flight, the cost varies depending on trekking season.
-During the peak trekking months which are Feb-May and Sept – Nov, the flight costs are comparitively higher than the low season.
+If you wish to take a flight, the cost varies depending on the trekking season.
+During the peak trekking months, Feb-May and Sept – Nov, the flight costs are comparatively higher than during the low season.

 - Local Bus from Pokhara to Besisahar (starting point of the trek): approximately $3

 - Local Bus from Nayapul to Pokhara (return): approximately $3